dinodev0101/bonfida-bot/js/README.md

 let side = OrderSide.Ask;

 // The limit price is defined as the number of price currency lots required to pay for a lot of coin currency.
-// The coin lot size and price currency lot sizes can be fetched via getMarketData from 'bonfida-bot'
+// The coin lot size and price currency lot sizes can be fetched via getMarketData from '@bonfida/bot'
 // @ts-ignore
 let limitPrice = new Numberu64(100000);